Memory Card Recording

 Parameter Description

-timeSlices The array of time slices in which video clips are queried.
-An empty array is returned if the request failed.
+timeSlices An array of time information about the video clips on that day.
+An empty array is returned on failure.

-kThingSmartPlaybackPeriodStartDate NSDate The start date of a video clip.
+kThingSmartPlaybackPeriodStartDate NSDate The start time of the video clip.

-kThingSmartPlaybackPeriodStopDate NSDate The end date of a video clip.
+kThingSmartPlaybackPeriodStopDate NSDate The end time of the video clip.

-kThingSmartPlaybackPeriodStartTime NSNumber The start Unix timestamp of a video clip.
+kThingSmartPlaybackPeriodStartTime NSNumber The start Unix timestamp of the video clip.

-kThingSmartPlaybackPeriodStopTime NSNumber The end Unix timestamp of a video clip.
+kThingSmartPlaybackPeriodStopTime NSNumber The end Unix timestamp of the video clip.

-After the target video clip is found, it can be played back.
+Once a video clip is retrieved, it can be played.

 Start playback